Which Travel Conferences Should You Attend from June through December of 2026?

 TravelCon was founded in 2018 by notable travel influencer and businessman, Matt Kepnes (AKA Nomadic Matt), and his team.
 The 2018 event was in Austin, the 2019 event was in Boston and the only one that I attended was the 2022 event in Memphis.
 I have to say, I was impressed with it.

 The Memphis event had a lot of great speakers and sessions, including the iconic Pico Iyer, who was a keynote speaker and shared his brilliant wisdom with us all about life and travel.
-I saw some familiar faces here and also made some new friends.
+I saw some familiar faces there and also made some new friends.
 And given that Memphis is right down the River from where I grew up, I kind of felt at home during this whole time.
 I was able to experience aspects about Memphis in ways that I never have, thanks to TravelCon.
 I've been to Memphis quite a few times.
 I went on a self-guided, post-conference FAM trip to Graceland with a friend and fellow traveler from Tennessee.
 TravelCon presented Memphis in ways that I was not used to, and that was magical to me.

-I first met Matt at a bar in New York City during a post-conference party that was a part of the 2020 New York Times Travel Show.
+I first met Matt at a bar in New York City during a post-conference party at an Irish pub that was a part of the 2020 New York Times Travel Show.
 He was an easy person to talk to and I was glad to finally meet him.
 The second time I spoke to him was during TravelCon in Memphis.
 For those who aren't familiar with Matt Kepnes, I would encourage you to check out his website by clicking here.
 He is one of the pioneers of modern-day travel blogging and travel influencing.
-He's penned several books, spoken at several events and has helped a lot of people "travel cheaper, longer and smarter," like with his New York Times Best Seller, "How to Travel the World on $50 a Day."
+He's penned several books, spoken at several events and has helped a lot of people "travel cheaper, longer and smarter," like with his New York Times Best Sellers, "How to Travel the World on $50 a Day."
 I read this one and also another one of his books, "10 Years a Nomad: A Traveler's Journey Home."
 I believe that both of these books are worth purchasing and reading, I got a lot out of them.

-However, TravelCon came back in 2024 with an event that was held in Portland, Oregon from May 15th to 17th.
-This year's 2025 event will be held in Tuscon, Arizona from March 14th to 16th.
-You can purchase tickets for the event via the TravelCon website here.
+However, TravelCon came back in 2024 with an event that was held in Portland, Oregon from May 15th to 17th (refer to vlog above).
+The 2025 event was held in Tuscon, Arizona from March 14th to 16th.
+The 2026 event will be held June 23rd to 25th in Salt Lake City, Utah.
 By the way, TravelCon is what I consider a "fully-loaded" conference with speakers, sessions, sponsor showcase tables, FAM trips, etc. And now they have 1:1 meetings that connect travel influencers with sponsors, similar to "speed networking" at TBEX.

 Now I will discuss the Bansko Nomad Fest in Bulgaria...